compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    You can find the teleports used on the Official Shutoko Revival Projects servers in this [FAQ Section](./faq#srp-teleports)

 4. Save and close the file and restart the server, you should now have traffic that is randomly colored and be able to teleport / change your car color via the lightbulb in the chat app.

    ![](./assets/guide/22.png)

-### AssettoServer plugins {#enabling-plugins}
+### AssettoServer Plugins {#enabling-plugins}

 AssettoServer comes with a few free to use plugins, we will be going over how to enable and configure two of them.
 Namely the [AutoModerationPlugin](./plugins/AutoModerationPlugin.md) and the [RandomWeatherPlugin](./plugins/RandomWeatherPlugin.md).
 If you feel like you don't need a step-by-step explanation, read over their respective documentation pages which cover what they do and how to enable and configure them.

 :::caution
-**Please make sure to not add or remove any spaces when copy pasting configurations as inproper indentation will result in the server refusing to start because of the way yaml files behave!**
+Please make sure to not add or remove any spaces when copy pasting configurations as improper indentation will result in the server refusing to start!
 :::

 #### AutoModerationPlugin